Eric Young Jr.

-Eric Orlando Young Jr. (born May 25, 1985) is an American professional baseball coach and former outfielder who is the first base coach for the for the Washington Nationals of Major League Baseball (MLB).
-He played in MLB for the Colorado Rockies, New York Mets, Atlanta Braves, New York Yankees, and Los Angeles Angels.
-He was the National League stolen base leader in 2013.
+Eric Orlando Young Jr. (born May 25, 1985) is an American professional baseball former outfielder and current first base coach for the Seattle Mariners of Major League Baseball (MLB).
+He played in MLB for the Colorado Rockies, New York Mets, Atlanta Braves, New York Yankees, and Los Angeles Angels from 2009 to 2018.
+He led the National League in stolen bases in 2013.